-(ii) Explain why the aorta has a thicker wall than the capillary.
-Receiver and the state of the s The aorta is an artery leaving the heart.
-This means that the blood is at a higher pressure than that in a capillony.
+(ii) Explair why the aorta has a thicker wall than the capillary.
+The acr ta is an artery leaving the heart.
+This means that the blood is at a higher pressure than t hat in a capillary.
 The walls need to be strong and elasticated so they can expand.
-The aorta also has a much larger lumen than the capillary.
+The aon a also has a much larger lumen than be capilla y.